Skip to content

 I then set up the VNC Server on the Pi to be able to connect to it from the Mac.

-As I was removing all those cables, in order to only let the Raspberry Pi attached to the power cable, I realized that as soon as I restarted it, the IP address assigned to it would change.
+As I was removing all those cables, so that only the Raspberry Pi was left attached to the power cable, I realized that as soon as I restarted it, the IP address assigned to it would change.

 This is because of DHCP, the protocol that is used by the WiFi router.
 It does not assign a fixed IP to every device connected: the IP changes all the time.